-- (a) The development of very-low-noise receivers with system temperatures as low as 4 K and frequencies extending from a few MHz to 1500 GHz.
-These have wide applications in radio technology. - (b) Thermography of the body by use of millimeter radio techniques (~45 GHz). - (c) The detection of cancer at centimetre wavelengths (~10 GHz) with modern radiometers and using a method of mini-aperture synthesis (interferometric triangulation). - (d) Computerized x-ray tomography, which employs methods originally developed for mapping radio sources. - (e) The detection of forest fires by their microwave radiation. - (f) Development of radio sextants for marine navigation, allowing accurate determinations of positions at sea even on overcast and rainy days.
-A recent application is the use of radio interferometry for emergency position determination of mobile phones. - (g) Forecasting of earthquakes by VLBI measurements of fault motion by a determination of the apparent positions of small radio sources. - (h) Determination of many geophysical parameters such as continental drift, polar wandering, latitude measurements, and variation in the earth's rotation, with the use of connected elements and VLBI techniques. - (i) Experimental verifications of Einstein's General Theory of Relativity and the phenomenon of gravitational lensing using radio interferometry, and verification of the existence of gravitational waves, and precise confirmation of Einstein's General Theory of Relativity, from timing measurements of binary pulsars. - (j) Testing theories of the origin of the Universe by observing the 3 K background radiation, the relic of the primeval fireball or Big Bang. - (k) Major contributions to navigation -including that of spacecraft- and timekeeping resulting from pulsar observations and very-long baseline interferometry (VLBI).. - (1) Adoption of radio astronomy interferometric methods to develop passive remotesensing techniques for measuring the temperature of the earth's atmosphere, surface properties, and the distribution of water vapour, cloud water, precipitation, and impurities such as carbon monoxide. - (m) Monitoring and prediction of solar activity, and its impact on human activities: telecommunications, power distribution and astronautics.
+- (a) The development of very-low-noise receivers with system temperatures as low as 10 K and frequencies extending from a few MHz to 1500 GHz.
+These have wide applications in radio technology. - (b) Thermography of the body by use of millimeter radio techniques (~45 GHz). - (c) The detection of cancer at centimetre wavelengths (~10 GHz) with modern radiometers and using a method of mini-aperture synthesis (interferometric triangulation). - (d) Computerized x-ray tomography, which employs methods originally developed for mapping radio sources. - (e) The detection of forest fires by their microwave radiation. - (f) Development of radio sextants for marine navigation, allowing accurate determinations of positions at sea even on overcast and rainy days. - (g) Forecasting of earthquakes by VLBI measurements of fault motion by a determination of the apparent positions of small radio sources. - (h) Determination of many geophysical parameters such as continental drift, polar wandering, latitude measurements, and variation in the earth's rotation, with the use of connected elements and VLBI techniques. - (i) Experimental verifications of Einstein's General Theory of Relativity and the phenomenon of gravitational lensing using radio interferometry, and verification of the existence of gravitational waves, and precise confirmation of Einstein's General Theory of Relativity, from timing measurements of binary pulsars. - (j) Testing theories of the origin of the Universe by observing the 3 K background radiation, the relic of the primeval fireball or Big Bang. - (k) Major contributions to navigation -including that of spacecraft- and timekeeping resulting from pulsar observations and very-long baseline interferometry (VLBI).. - (I) Adoption of radio astronomy interferometric methods to develop passive remote-sensing techniques for measuring the temperature of the earth's atmosphere, surface properties, and the distribution of water vapour, cloud water, precipitation, and impurities such as carbon monoxide.